psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 ```
 > Returning to Shropshire, we find a drinking custom recorded by an eye-witness in the reign of Charles II.
 M. Jorevin, apparently a Frenchman travelling in England, relates that he was present at a nobleman's funeral at Shrewsbury.
 The minister made a funeral oration to the assembled friends and relatives in the chamber where the body lay.
 "During the oration there stood upon the coffin a large Pot of Wine, out of which every one drank to the health of the deceased."
 When this was finished the funeral proceeded.
 (Brand and Ellis, vol. ii., p.
 153.)
 It is true that there is no special Sin-eater here, nor any words indicating the assumption by the survivors of the sins of the dead.
 But it will be observed that the health of the deceased can mean only "the ease and rest of the soul departed," which is exactly the expression placed in the Sin-eater's mouth by Mr. Bagford.
 The ceremony, in fact, looks uncommonly like that of Sin-eating transplanted to an upper stratum of society, and accompanied by modifications such as that transplantation would in course of time evolve.

-Harltand then provides contemporary evidence of the tradition as provided to him by Gertrude Hope a couple of years previously:
+Hartland then provides contemporary evidence of the tradition as provided to him by Gertrude Hope a couple of years previously:

 > The same custom was still practised at Market Drayton as lately as July 1, 1893.
 Miss Gertrude Hope, writing in Folklore (vol. iv., p.
 392), gives the particulars as related to her by an eye-witness.
 After the bearers had lunched, "the coffin was brought down and placed on two chairs in the centre of the room, and, the mourners having gathered round it," a short service was then and there conducted by the Nonconformist minister, as is frequently done, before setting out for the grave.
 "Directly the minister ended the woman in charge of the arrangements poured out four glasses of wine and handed one to each bearer present across the coffin, with a biscuit called a 'funeral biscuit.'"
 Mark what follows.
 "The minister, who had lately come from Pembrokeshire, remarked to my informant that he was sorry to see that pagan custom still observed.
 He had been able to put an end to it.in the Pembrokeshire village where he had formerly been."
 Here the food and drink were handed across the coffin to the bearers—the same officials who in Derbyshire first partake in a formal manner of the drink which is believed to have the effect of taking away the sins of the deceased.
 The relation of the ceremony to that of the Sin-eater is apparent.
 The evidence, if not literally at first hand, is such as cannot be doubted.

-Reading the following paragraph today, we might read Harltand as admitting that Aubrey's claims are "merely" circumstantial, but Hartland is arguing perhaps that they are "substantively" circumstantial?
+Reading the following paragraph today, we might read Hartland as admitting that Aubrey's claims are "merely" circumstantial, but Hartland is arguing perhaps that they are "substantively" circumstantial?

 > If, fortified by this evidence from Derbyshire and the Marches, we turn to Wales, we find Aubrey’s statements of a very circumstantial character ; and that not merely in the case of Llangors referred to just now.